phenopackets/phenopacket-tools/docs/tutorial.rst

 We distribute the CLI application as a ZIP archive with an executable Java Archive (JAR) file and several examples for running this tutorial.

-As a prerequisite, Java 17 or newer  is installed on the machine, download the distribution ZIP and set up an alias as a shortcut for running the *phenopacket-tools*.

 Prerequisites
 ^^^^^^^^^^^^^